jamesyifan/jamesyifan.github.io/_pages/about.md

   - /about.html
 ---

-Since Sept.
+Since Sep.
 2017, Yifan Wang (王一帆) is pursuing my Ph.D. degree in Computer Science at Peking University, under the supervision of Prof. [Ming Zhang](http://net.pku.edu.cn/dlib/mzhang/).

 <span style="color:red">I'm on job market now!
 If you are interested in me, contact me via yifanwang@pku.edu.cn</span>